Þingvellir National Park, Iceland

 Snorkeling in Iceland?
 Tectonic plates are breaking Iceland apart at Silfra, creating a fissure flooded with crystal clear 35°F degree glacial water.

-If you didn’t already know, Iceland is a volcanic hotspot.
-The reason it has so many active volcanoes is because the North American and Eurasian tectonic plates meet here.
+If you didn’t already know, Iceland has a lot of volcanoes.
+About 130 of them to be exact.
+The reason it has so many is because the world’s North American and Eurasian tectonic plates meet here.

 They are actually drifting away from each other about 2cm per year.